 12. Apply Vaseline

-Applying just a bit of Vaseline to your feet helps keep them moisturized and prevents lesions caused by rubbing.
+This is the last tip we have to keep your shoes from hurting.
+Applying just a bit of Vaseline to your feet helps keep them moisturized and prevents injuries caused by rubbing.

 Are you ready to make your shoes more comfortable?
 Follow these recommendations and give those shoes you love another chance.It might interest you...